pokreman06/frontendfinal/README.md

 - have the agent be able to pull textual data from sites or pdf links to parse
 - final post page: page to treat with final post

+  ## Delivered

+I have gotten the image pulling all hooked up.
 ### Nov 25

 #### Estimates